Rockypocky77/ChancifySATPrep/sat11.md

 B) the researchers made recommendations

-C) recommendations had been made by the researchers
+C) the researchers' recommendations were made

 D) the making of recommendations was done by the researchers